 Some people are so comfortable at the parks, that think they can take anything they want in with them.
 For reasons ranging from to societal courtesy to simple common sense, though, there are simply some items that should be left at home.

-We’ve compiled a list of seven of the craziest things that people keep trying to sneak into them parks.
+We’ve compiled a list of seven of the wildest things that people keep trying to sneak into them parks.

 Remains of Loved Ones